The increase in the provision due to the passage of time is recognised as interest expense.

 Credit Risk arises from the possibility that the counter party may not be able to settle their obligations as agreed.
 To manage this, the Company periodically assesses the financial reliability of customers taking into account the financial condition, current economic trends, credit rating analysis of major customers and analysis of historical bad-debts and ageing of trade receivables.
 The Company has customers with capacity to meet the obligations and do not believe that there are any particular customer or group of customers that would subject to any significant credit risks in the collection of trade receivable.

-Based on management assessment , trade receivable are collectible in full considering analysis of customer credit risk.
+Based on management assessment, trade receivable are collectible in full considering analysis of customer credit risk.
 Further, the historical default rate is minimal.
 For trade receivables, the Company applies the simplified approach permitted by Ind AS 109 Financial Instrument, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
-Based on the assessment considering historical default, ageing of trade receivables, the future market conditions and macro environment of business not being adverse/ negative, the expected credit loss, if any, during the reporting period in respect of trade receivable is not material and hence,no impairment loss has been recognised.
+The Company has used a practical expedient by computing the expected credit loss allowance for trade receivables based on a provision matrix.
+The provision matrix takes into account historical credit loss experience and adjusted for forward-looking information on macro economic factors affecting the ability of the customers to settle the receivables.
+The expected credit loss allowance is based on the ageing of the days for which the receivables are due and the expected loss rates.

 C) Liquidity Risk